 - 3 Ways to Help Teens Think of Others More than Selves

 You will get best results when learning about character (or any topic) if you take a conversational approach- talk together, ask questions.
 (For more on conversational homeschooling, check this post.)

 You’ve got lots of ideas!
 Now it is time to choose your curriculum!
 This is a lot of fun…and a lot of pressure.
 Think about what is best for your family’s interests, abilities, budget and lifestyles.
 And remember: Just because one particular curriculum works for your friends, doesn’t mean YOU must use it.
 There’s not ONE right way to homeschool high school!

-- How to Individualize the Curriculum for a 9th Grader
+- Individualize the Curriculum for a 9th Grader

-- How to Individualize the Curriculum for a 10th Grader
+- Create an Individualized the Curriculum for a 10th Grader

-- How to Make the Most of the 12th Grade Year on the Homeschool Transcript
+- Make the Most of the 12th Grade Year on the Homeschool Transcript

 - How do eTextbooks Work and Why You Should Use Them